catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 A. EIA Forms
 ^^^^^^^^^^^^
-**4.A.1)** You can either materialize the ``_core`` dagster asset groups for your dataset of interest (ex: ``_core_eia860``) or use the EIA ETL Debugging notebook mentioned above to run the initial transform step on all tables of the new year of data.
+**4.A.1)** You can either materialize the ``_core`` (clean) and ``_core`` (normalized) dagster asset groups for your dataset of interest (ex: ``_core_eia860`` and ``core_eia860``) or use the EIA ETL Debugging notebook mentioned above to run the initial transform step on all tables of the new year of data.
 As mentioned in 3.A.1, the debugging process is significantly faster with Dagster.
 If any new tables were added in the new year, you will need to add a new transform function for the corresponding dataframe.
 If new columns have been added, they should also be inspected for cleanup.
 Debug and rematerialize until the assets load successfully.

 .. note::